 Health experts agree that about six months is the best age for introducing solids.
 Before this, your baby's digestive system is still developing, and introducing solids too early can increase the risk of infections and allergies.
-Research has also shown that introducing solid food has virtually no impact on how long a baby sleeps.
+Research has also shown that introducing solid food has little impact on how long a baby sleeps or how often they wake up during the night.
 It is also easier to introduce solids at six months.